floooh/sokol-samples/README.md

 you want (I recommend copying them somewhere into your source directory), and you don't have to use the prebuilt sokol-shdc shader compiler either.

-NOTE: for Release builds, you should also add the respective optimization flags, and provide an ```NDEBUG``` define so that assert() checks are removed.
+NOTE: for Release builds, you might want to add the compiler's respective optimization flags, and provide an ```NDEBUG``` define so that assert() checks and the sokol-gfx validation layer are removed (**BUT** please don't do this for the Debug/Dev builds because asserts() and the validation layer give useful feedback if something goes wrong).

 ### Building manually on macOS with clang